 Our Club has combined with other Clubs in the Area to raise funds for Area Service Projects such as a research scholarship at the Queensland Institute of Medical Research, support of the Cervical Cancer Unit and area support for the Skin Bank.

-Our fundraising activities have included Charity Dinner Auctions, Art Shows, Antique & Collectible Fairs, Crazy Whist playing, Movie Nights, Golf Days, Cake and Slice Drives, Wine Tastings, Tivia Afternoons, Fashion Parades and various raffles/Art Unions and Sausage Sizzles and High Teas.
+Our fundraising activities have included Charity Dinner Auctions, Art Shows, Antique & Collectible Fairs, Crazy Whist playing, Movie Nights, Golf Days, Cake and Slice Drives, Wine Tastings, Tivia Afternoons and nights, Fashion Parades and various raffles/Art Unions and Sausage Sizzles and High Teas.
 The Club is registered as a Charitable Organisation under the Collections Act 1966 Registration Number CP 6519

-In 2016 our Club invited other Zonta Clubs to contribute to the funding to train facilitators to introduce the LoveBites program across some further 40 schools in 2017.
+In 2016 our Club invited other Zonta Clubs to contribute to the funding to train facilitators to introduce the LOVEBBiTES program across some further 40 schools in 2017.
 This program is a program designed for Year 9 and 10 students covering domestic violence and sexual assault prevention and complements the Respectful Relationships program.
 It was also favourably referred to in the Not Now Not Ever Report.
 The training of 64 facilitators was funded by the Zonta Clubs taking part and a Grant received from EPIC Assist.
 In 2019 the Club was successful in applying for and receiving a $5000 Zonta International Centenary Anniversary Grant.
-In partnership with NAPCAN (the National Association for the Prevention of Child Abuse and Neglect) further training of facilitators and refresher training for previously trained facilitators was conducted in 2020.
-Tihs has enable to program to be included in the curriculum of a greater number of schools.
+In partnership with NAPCAN (the National Association for the Prevention of Child Abuse and Neglect) further training of facilitators and refresher training for previously trained facilitators was conducted in 2020 and 2021.
+This has enabled the program to be included in the curriculum of a greater number of schools.